enesozeren/lmu-mlops-project/reports/README.md

 > **How many tests did you implement and what are they testing in your code?**
 >
-> Recommended answer length: 50-100 words.
->
-> Example:
-> *In total we have implemented X tests.
-Primarily we are testing ... and ... as these the most critical parts of our*
-> *application but also ... .*
->
-> Answer:

---- question 7 fill here ---
+> Answer: We have implemented 17 tests.
+Our focus was testing dataset, training, prediction, api and util functions which
+> are the core scripts for our repo.

 ### Question 8 (ENES)

 > **What is the total code coverage (in percentage) of your code?
 If you code had an code coverage of 100% (or close**
 > **to), would you still trust it to be error free?
 Explain you reasoning.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *The total code coverage of code is X%, which includes all our source code.
-We are far from 100% coverage of our **
+> Answer: Total coverage of code is 85%.
+We are not too close to 100% becuase of the challenges of testing
-> *code and even if we were then...*
->
-> Answer:

---- question 8 fill here ---
+> the training and prediction scripts.
+Even we covered 100%, we still can not be sure all the code is error free becuase
+> the coverage only measures if everyline is tested, but there can be other edge scenarios or some logic errors.

 ### Question 9 (JULIA)